sassy2711/Yoga_Pose_Corrector/README.md

    7. Just press Ctrl-C on the terminal to end the application.

    **Frontend**
+   1. Run the server.
-   1. Open the application.
+   2. Open the application.
-   2. Select a yoga pose.
+   3. Select a yoga pose.
-   3. The application will start real-time pose detection and guide you through the correct posture.
+   4. The application will start a camera.
+   5. Try to do the pose you've chosen within the frame.
-   4. You'll receive audio feedback to adjust your pose.
+   6. You'll receive text feedback on whether your pose is correct or not.

 # asana_images